AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

 `Vect A n` is the initial dialgebra over the functors;
 ```
   F, G : (ℕ → *) → * × (ℕ → *)
-  F = X ↦ (1,   λ k .
-A × X k)
+  F(X) = (1,   λ n .
+A × X n)
-  G = X ↦ (X 0, λ k .
-X (k + 1))
+  G(X) = (X 0, λ n .
+X (n + 1))
 ```

 The types are important.
 We're defining something that's dependent on the natural numbers, so the inputs must be functions from ℕ to our type universe.
 The outputs of our functors are going to match the dependencies of the input and output, with one entry in the product for each constructor.
 The first constructor, `nil`, doesn't depend on anything, so it's just `*`. `cons`, on the other hand, depends on a natural number.
 This means our functors are taking functions and returning other functions.
 This is what "fibrational" means in the original paper.
-The "dialgebra" part basically asserts that we need to make a morphism between F(X) and G(X), for any X. Since the outputs are pairs, this will generally be pairs of morphisms; one for each constructor, mapping inputs to outputs.
+The "dialgebra" part basically asserts that we need to make a morphism between `F(X)` and `G(X)`, for any `X`.
+Since the outputs are pairs, this will generally be pairs of morphisms; one for each constructor, mapping an input to an output.

 Let's move onto a second example; finite sets. `Fin n` has two constructors;
 ```